-Recommendations also provide the following riders for UTRGV regarding the School of Medicine:
+Recommendations also provide the following riders for UTRGV School of Medicine:

-- Authority to transfer School of Medicine appropriations to UTHSC-SA for services relating to the establishment, operation, and administration of the RAHC or the School of Medicine. - A reporting requirement to provide information to the Legislative Budget Board and Governor on research expenditures at UTRGV School of Medicine independent of research at UTRGV. - A reporting requirement to provide information to the Legislative Budget Board and Governor on benefit expenditures at UTRGV School of Medicine independent of benefit expenditures at UTRGV.
+- Authority to transfer School of Medicine appropriations to UTHSC-SA for services relating to the establishment, operation, and administration of the RAHC or the School of Medicine. - Authority to enter into an agreement with UTRGV for administrative services until the School of Medicine becomes fully operational. - A reporting requirement to provide information to the Legislative Budget Board and Governor on research expenditures at UTRGV School of Medicine independent of research at UTRGV. - A reporting requirement to provide information to the Legislative Budget Board and Governor on benefit expenditures at UTRGV School of Medicine independent of benefit expenditures at UTRGV.